 Patients with diabetes planning to travel should schedule an appointment with their treating physician at least a month in advance of their trip to allow for planning of diabetes care when traveling.
 This will also enable an updated assessment of glycemic control, evaluation and review of travel risks, and a discussion of the patient to minimize these risks.
 In addition, the physician can remind the patient and reiterate some important self-management principles, e.g., recognition and treatment of hypoglycemia symptoms, sick day guidelines, and self-monitoring of blood glucose requirements.
-It is important to procure a prescription/letter from the physician describing the patient's medical condition, their current diabetes medication regimen, and the patient is on an insulin regime.^{993,994} It is prudent to advise the patients to plan for travel delays and lost luggage, so taking twice as many diabetes supplies and medications is recommended, preferably dis tributed in different luggage bags.
+It is important to procure a prescription/letter from the physician describing the patient's medical condition, their current diabetes medication regimen, and the patient's medical necessity to carry sharps, e.g., needles and lancets, if the patient is on an insulin regime. ^{993,994} It is prudent to advise the patients to plan for travel delays and lost luggage, so taking twice as many diabetes supplies and medications is recommended, preferably dis tributed in different luggage bags.